MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/e/ensure-insure-assure.md

 # ensure, insure, assure

-*Ensure**, insure,* and *assure* are interchangeable in many situations.
+*Ensure, insure,* and *assure* are interchangeable in many situations.
 To improve worldwide readability, Microsoft style makes these distinctions:

   - Use *ensure* to mean *to make sure* or *to guarantee*.
   - Use *insure* to mean *to provide insurance*.